jfcloutier/karma_system/design_notes/observations from predictions.md

 Given the provenance of a prediction, a consequent prediction error can present a learning opportunity of lesser or greater value:

 1. A prediction error as completely unanticipated observation (least value because the prediction came from ignorance)
-2. A prediction error as surprising observation causing a new experience (some value)
+2. A prediction error as surprising observation causing a new experience
-3. A prediction error as surprising observation altering or terminating an experience (more value)
+3. A prediction error as surprising observation altering or terminating an experience
 4. A prediction error as surprising observation triggering the revision of a causal model (greatest value because the prediction came from understanding)
-5. A prediction error as adjusted observation of a sent directive's activation status toward having been executed
+5. A prediction error as adjusted goal/directive activation status

 When a cognition actor is created, it has everything to learn and can, at first, only predict that nothing will be observed.
-As it accumulates observations, then the experiencing of these observations, and the plans to impact experiences, it can make more informed predictions and thus learn more from errors.
-Eventually, the cognition actor will have enough of a history of observations to acquire a causal model, allowing it to make predictions from its *understanding of what causes observations*, and potentially correct this understanding from errors.
+As it accumulates observations and experiences them, and as it plans to impact these experiences, a CA makes more informed predictions and learns more from errors.
+Eventually, the cognition actor will have enough of a history of observations to acquire a causal model, allowing it to make predictions from an *understanding of what causes observations*, and potentially correct this understanding from consequent errors.

 ## Predictions, prediction errors and observations